particle-iot/docs/src/content/guide/tools-and-features/cli.md

 flash device said  {"id":"0123456789ABCDEFGHI","status":"Update started"}
 ```

 Let's make sure your device is online and loaded with Tinker.
-We should see the four characteristic functions exposed by Tinker, "digitalwrite", "digitalread", "analogwrite", and "analogread".
+We should see the four characteristic functions exposed by Tinker, "digitalWrite", "digitalRead", "analogWrite", and "analogRead".

 ```sh
 # how to show all your devices and their functions and variables